 - Standard uniform slate roof: This is the most common, where all tiles are cut the same length and width.

-- Patterned slate roof: There are various designs you can use to create a pattern slate roof that is a focal point of the home.
+- Patterned slate roof: There are various roofing materials to design and create a pattern on slate roofs that is a focal point of the home.

 - Hang-down staggered slate roof: This is a very rough, authentic look with various colors, textures, and widths of slates with rough bottoms creating a rugged appearance.